-Minimum Pension Age is 55 and is the earliest age (other than through ill health) at which you can currently retire from the Scheme with the Trustees' consent.
-The Government is set to raise the Minimum Pension Age to 57 for those retiring from 6 April 2028 and keep it at 10 years below State Pension Age thereafter.
+The Minimum Pension Age is 55 and is the earliest age (other than through ill health) at which you can retire from the Scheme with the Trustees' consent.
+The Minimum Pension Age will rise to 57 for those retiring from 6 April 2028.